ryan-mcclue/ryan-mcclue/src/knowledge.md

 Conceivable for 25us of work in an ISR.
 * ISR latency
 * Cycle count
-* Time I/O line gpio_high/low on oscilloscope
+* Time I/O line gpio_high/low on logic-analyser/oscilloscope
   Combine several times to DAC output

 Power: